Rica 'tte Kanji!?

 Rica 'tte Kanji!? (リカって感じ!?) is a Japanese yuri manga series written and illustrated by Rica Takashima.
 The series was first serialized in the Japanese manga magazine Phryne in 1995, and then moved to Anise in 1996.
 The manga was later licensed by ALC Publishing for release in English, with the first volume being released on June 19, 2003.
 Additional Rica 'tte Kanji! stories have been published in ALC Publishing's annual anthology Yuri Monogatari.
 Rica Takashima has stated in interviews that one of the reasons she created Rica 'tte Kanji!? was to have a yuri manga that was happy and about everyday life, unlike most yuri of the time, which typically ended in tragedy or were in a sci-fi setting.
+This manga is famous for being perhaps the first yuri manga published in English.

 Plot

 Rica 'tte Kanji!? story revolves around the main character Rica, a new student at a Women's Junior College in Tokyo.
 Having never met another openly lesbian individual before, Rica visits Shinjuku Ni-chōme, Tokyo's gay and lesbian district.
 On her first night there, she makes several new friends, including Miho, a fine arts college student who eventually becomes Rica's girlfriend.
 Each chapter presents a slice of Rica's life, such as going on dates, preparing for Christmas, or doing college work.